mgorse/phantcli/README.md

 * j: move south.
 * n: move southeast.

 Pressing tab will switch the focus between the main window and the chat window.
+When a dialog is present, pressing escape will ask the server to cancel the dialog.